 The Cape Symphony

 The Cape Symphony started as a community orchestra more than half a century ago.
-Since then, it has become one of the largest orchestral organizations in Massachusetts.
-Artistic Director and Conductor Jung-Ho Pak leads a polished and professional ensemble of 75 musicians, joined by emerging and world-class soloists to bring innovative and accessible programming to the community.
+Today, it is one of the largest orchestral organizations in Massachusetts.
+Every season, Artistic Director and Conductor Jung-Ho Pak, a professional ensemble of 75 musicians and emerging and world-class soloists bring innovative programming to the Cape community.

 Featured guest artists have included pianists Jon Nakamatsu, Freddy Kempf and Ignat Solzhenitsyn, along with violinists Joshua Bell, Jennifer Frautschi, Miriam Fried, Ayako Yoshida and Nadja Salerno-Sonnenberg.
-Virtuosos David Shifrin, clarinet, James David Christie, organ, and Paul Neubauer, viola, have also appeared with the orchestra.
-Jazz great John Pizzarelli, trumpeter Byron Stripling and soprano Megan Weston have energized CapePOPS concerts.
+Jazz great John Pizzarelli, trumpeter Byron Stripling and Nashville’s Annie Moses Band have energized the Symphony’s Pops concerts.

-The Cape Symphony season includes ten Masterpiece, twelve CapePOPS performances and a New Year’s Day Party concert, all held in the 1400-seat Barnstable Performing Arts Center in Hyannis, MA.
-During the summer, the orchestra performs to thousands of residents and vacationers at outdoor events.
+The season includes ten Masterpiece and twelve CapePOPS performances, plus a New Year’s Day Party concert, all held in the 1400-seat Barnstable Performing Arts Center in Hyannis, MA.
+During the summer, the orchestra performs for thousands of residents and vacationers at outdoor events.

-In 2010, the organization introduced Cape Symphony Presents Productions to bring more artists and cultural experiences to the community and to support the Symphony's symphonic performances, currently funded through a combination of ticket sales, private donations, sponsorships and alternative fundraisers.
-Celtic fiddler Eileen Ivers, The Vienna Boys Choir and renowned cellist Yo-Yo Ma have headlined Cape Symphony Presents Productions.
+In 2010, the organization introduced Cape Symphony Presents productions to bring more artists and cultural experiences to the community and to support its symphonic performances, currently funded by ticket sales, private donations, sponsorships and fundraisers.
+Renowned cellist Yo-Yo Ma, Celtic fiddler Eileen Ivers, the classical/comedy duo Igudesman and Joo and The Vienna Boys Choir are among many who have headlined these events.